 Looking for a list of daily Bible readings?

 Reading the Bible every day is an amazing spiritual practice!
 We offer resources and lists of daily Bible readings on this page.

 Other Spiritual Practices

 Journaling: Like keeping a diary, when we journal we write about our spiritual life.
-Jot down where you see see God working in your life and in the lives of your family and friends.
+Jot down where you see see God working in your life.
 Write your thoughts on the day’s Bible passage, or the discussion you had in small group.
 Ask questions about that week’s message in worship…

 Worship & Holy Communion help us encounter God through community with other believers, and they help us love God through words and songs of praise.
 Accepting the grace and forgiveness of God in Holy Communion helps sustain and nourish our relationship with God.